David Clark, AtkinsRéalis Vice President – Global Defence, and Antonella Tomaro, AtkinsRéalis Vice President - Defence, Canada

 Big ticket acquisitions

-While both countries have pledged to build on their defence ties and a NATO-first stance at the core of their defence strategies, the Canada-UK relationship is already underpinned by tangible procurement (see table below), illustrating further potential strategically and operationally.
+While both countries have pledged to build on their defence ties with a NATO-first stance at the core of their defence strategies, the Canada-UK relationship is already underpinned by tangible procurement, illustrating further potential strategically and operationally.

-Canada’s procurements from the UK often involve big-ticket, strategic platforms, such as the River-class destroyers using BAE Systems’ Type 26 frigate design or Babcock’s maintenance expertise for the Victoria-class submarines.
-This reflects Canada’s need to import certain advanced capabilities due to limited domestic options, whereas the UK mostly imports to fill specific gaps or obtain incremental improvements.
+Canada’s procurement from the UK has often involved big-ticket, strategic platforms, such as the River-class destroyers using BAE Systems’ Type 26 frigate design or Babcock’s maintenance expertise for the Victoria-class submarines.
+Multi-decade relationships such as this have seen UK primes work alongside Canadian industry to build domestic capacity while delivering capability.
+This reflects Canada’s approach to importing certain advanced capabilities where domestic options are limited.

-Operating on the same or compatible systems enhances interoperability in joint missions.
-For example, Canadian ships will share common design features and potentially some systems with Royal Navy ships.
+Operating on the same or compatible systems enhances interoperability in joint missions - for example, through common design features and systems between Canadian and Royal Navy ships.
 Looking ahead, the UK is reportedly open to Canada joining the Global Combat Air Programme (GCAP), a sixth-generation fighter initiative led by the UK, Italy, and Japan.

 Partnerships, not dependency

-Beneath the surface of these high-profile acquisitions lies a foundational layer sometimes overlooked in public discourse: infrastructure.
-From naval bases and airfields to digital command centers and energy systems, infrastructure is the invisible enabler that allows platforms to operate, forces to deploy, and missions to succeed.
+Strategic autonomy through partnerships ultimately depends on infrastructure.
+Canada can acquire platforms from allies, but long-term sovereign control requires the infrastructure to operate, sustain, and adapt them independently.
+From naval bases and airfields to digital command centres and energy systems, infrastructure is the invisible enabler that allows platforms to operate, forces to deploy, and missions to succeed.

-Canada’s geography makes this even more critical.
+Canada’s geography makes this imperative.
 As its 2024 defence strategy notes, “We must be able to operate in the North, in all seasons, and in all conditions.”
-That means resilient, remote-ready infrastructure - designed for extreme weather, vast distances, and long-term sustainability.
+This demands resilient, remote-ready infrastructure designed for all environments.

 A moment of opportunity